hashkat/hashkat/docs/tutorial02.md

 `mkdir ~/hashkat/MyOldSimulations`

-because this is off the path, you may simply move the unwanted files & directories and they will be invisible to **hashkat**.
+because this is off the path, you may simply move the unwanted files & directories into 'MyOldSimulations' and they will be invisible to **hashkat**:

-'mv ~/hashkat/network_stat.dat ~/hashkat/MyOldSimulations/`
+`mv ~/hashkat/network_stat.dat ~/hashkat/MyOldSimulations/`

 `mv -r ~/hashkat/output/ ~/hashkat/output`

 If you do this more than once, you will end up with a lot of output directories of the same name in 'MyOldSimulations'.
 Therefore you may want to move and rename them.